 The team behind Bristol Airport Spotting are a group of aviation enthusiasts with experience in aviation photography, aircraft spotting, the airline world, business and flying as private pilots.

-Back in 2013 there was no website dedicated to spotting at Bristol Airport and during a lightbulb moment BAS was born, from a basic website and social media presence it has grown to what it is today with hundreds of members and followers and the website receiving thousands of hits a month and has become one of the best spotting websites in the UK.
-I continue to develop and expand the website as well as plan events to interact with members and join in on discussions and photo submissions.
+Back in 2013 there was no website dedicated to spotting at Bristol Airport and so BAS was born, from a basic website and social media presence it has grown to what it is today with thousands of members and the website receiving thousands of hits a month to become one of the best spotting websites in the UK.
+I am not actively involved in BAS as much as I was due to training for my ATPL and CPL.

 My interest in aviation started at a young age, living near to the approach of Bristol Lulsgate Airport.
 I visit the airport as much as possible from the mid 1980’s to the current date.
 My interest in aviation covers all aspects from light aircraft through to large military.
 I have an extensive library of images taken at Bristol Airport back through to the late 1980’s in print and slide format.
 I am working through scanning these images and posting them to my flickr site and website.